adedomin/neo8ball-irc/README.md

 ### Arguments

-Plugins receive a series of plugins which you can parse as "--key=value" pairs.
+Plugins receive a series of arguments which you can parse as "--key=value" pairs.
 --key= was chosen because it is a long option, but it is easy to parse without using a temporary variable as some kind of flag slot or a library argument parser.
-This breaks the old way this worked, which used specific positions with semantic values.
+This breaks the old way this worked, which used specific positions with semantic meaning.
+For instance. `--reply=#chan` replaces the meaning of `argv[1]`.

-Pugins currently receive the following arguments:
+Plugins currently receive the following arguments:

   1. `--reply='#channel or nickname'` This where the message originated, unless it is a private message, then it is the nickname of the sender.
   2. `--host='the @ part in a prefix'` this is the sender's host.